rickomax/psxprev/README.md

-  -selectmodel : select and display the first-loaded model -drawvram    : draw all loaded textures to VRAM (not advised when scanning a lot of files) -attachlimbs : enable Auto Attach Limbs by default
+  -selectmodel : select and display the first-loaded model -drawvram    : draw all loaded textures to VRAM (not advised when scanning a lot of files) -attachlimbs : enable Auto Attach Limbs by default -nooffset    : only scan files at offset 0
 ```